 The Assistant Speaker certifies that a bill originating in the Assembly which is to be presented to the Governor for assent is the same as that which was passed by both Houses.

 The Deputy Speaker and Assistant Speaker have the same authority as the Speaker when presiding in the Chair.

-Current Temporary Speakers are:
+The current Temporary Speakers are:

 The Clerk of the Legislative Assembly is Ms Helen Minnican.

 The Serjeant-at-Arms of the Legislative Assembly is Mr Leslie Gonye.